oderwat/BearHunter/README.md

 ### Example 1:

-`red blue -green +apple`
+`red yellow -green +apple`

-Searches for ("red" or "yellow") and not "green" and "apple"
+Searches for all notes which containing the words "red" or "yellow" but not the word "green".
+And all of them must contain the word "apple".

+> (red `or` yellow) `and not` green `and` apple

 ### Example 2: